lihan829/lihan829.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD candidate in the [Department of Linguistics](https://www.linguistics.stonybrook.edu/) at Stony Brook University.
 I am also affiliated with the [Institute for Advanced Computational Science](https://iacs.stonybrook.edu/index.php).
 I work with [Jeffrey Heinz](http://jeffreyheinz.net/) and [Ellen Broselow](https://linguistics.stonybrook.edu/faculty/ellen.broselow/).
 My research interest is primary in tone languages.
-Specifically, these questions are around:
+Specifically, these questions include:

-- phonological representation of tones;
+- phonological representation
-- tone interaction with other aspects of languages such as intonation, segments, and metrical structures;
+- interaction between tone and intonation/segments/metrical structure
 - computational nature of tone and its processe

 Before Stony Brook, I got my master degree from Nanhang University (Nanjing, China) in 2021.
 My master thesis investigated the phonetic cues of rhetorical questions in Mandarin.
-Additionally, I have conducted field studies in the Northwest of China, engaging with diverse dialects/languages such as Uvghur in Xiniang (my birthplace and hometown) and Lanzhou in Gansu China.
+Additionally, I have conducted field studies in the Northwest of China, engaging with diverse dialects/languages such as Uyghur in Xinjiang, China (my birthplace and hometown) and Lanzhou in Gansu, China.
 Some other languages that I was fancsicatend include Wu dialects (Southeastern China) and Hausa (west Africa).

+My Chinese name is 李晗 (lǐ hán) where *lǐ* is my family name meaning "plum" and *hán* my given name, meaning "dawn".

 # 🔥 News